aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/knowledge-base/technical-articles/databases/how-to-save-retrieve-barcodes-to-and-from-database-in-net/_index.md

 url: /net/how-to-save-retrieve-barcodes-to-and-from-database-in-net/
 ---

-We know that it is possible to save a barcode as an image file using [Aspose.BarCode](http://www.aspose.com/categories/.net-components/aspose.barcode-for-.net/default.aspx).
+We know that it is possible to save a barcode as an image file using [Aspose.BarCode](https://products.aspose.com/barcode/net).
 Developers can use this feature to obtain a barcode image and then save it to some location on a network or a local machine.
 But sometimes, we need more flexibility.
-If you are working in some company and generate barcodes regularly then it can be a great trouble for you to manage all these barcode images to some folder of your local or network based storage device.
+If you are working in some company and generate barcodes regularly then it can be great trouble for you to manage all these barcode images to some folder of your local or network-based storage device.
 In such circumstances, it would be better to store your barcodes in some database.

 This article will discuss Two Approaches for developers to manage barcodes in databases as follows:

 - Storing Barcode Information in Database
 - Storing Barcode Image in Database

 Every approach has its own merits and demerits.
-So, it's upto the developers to decide that which approach fulfills their requirements.
+So, it's up to the developers to decide which approach fulfills their requirements.

 ## **Save and Retrieve Barcode Information**
 The most simple approach to manage barcodes is to store barcode information in the database.
 This approach allows developers to store barcode information like its Code text and Symbology to the database.
 So, instead of barcode images, only barcode details are stored in a database.
 When a barcode is needed to display then those barcode details are retrieved from the database to generate a barcode image at runtime.
 To understand this approach, let's create a small application that generates a barcode, and the barcode's details such as its Code text and Symbology are stored in a SQL Server database.